Faster Photoshop, Free; Nine Tips To Speed Up Your Processing Time

 3) Defragment your drives

 To defragment a drive in Windows XP: Click Start>All Programs>Accessories> System Tools>Disk Defragmenter.
-Choose the drive to be defragmented and then
+Choose the drive to be defragmented and then select the Defragment button.

 To defragment a drive in Mac OS X: Despite the fact that the latest version of Mac OS X contains automatic defragmentation of files smaller than 20MB, most Apple users prefer to defrag their drives with third-party utilities.